Doctors Note Logo

 • Ongoing screening every 1–3 years may be advised.

 Maintaining healthy eating habits after pregnancy lowers your long-term risk.
-If you're concerned about persistent symptoms or want to better understand your risk factors, you can use a free Diabetes Mellitus symptom checker to assess whether further medical evaluation is needed.
+If you're experiencing ongoing symptoms or want to understand your personal risk for developing Diabetes Mellitus after pregnancy, a free AI-powered symptom assessment can help you determine if you should schedule a follow-up with your doctor.

 When to Speak to a Doctor Immediately